-The convening of a special interest group for imaging standards at the 2021 meeting of the highlighted historical stagnation in the adoption of ophthalmology-wide standards.
+The convening of a special interest group for imaging standards at the 2021 meeting of the Association for Research in Vision and Ophthalmology (ARVO) highlighted historical stagnation in the adoption of ophthalmology-wide standards.

 This history is marked by the evolving needs of consumers (in clinical practice and research), and the challenges faced by industry in adapting to what has, at times, been a moving target.

 Past efforts to standardize, including AAO-sponsored talks with industry leaders, as recently as 2018, ended with the AAO discontinuing funding without any major solutions.